noggaholic/machinima-studio/README.md

 <img src="http://i.imgur.com/2GEaYvO.png"/>

-Machinima Studio is still in *alpha* state, bugs may occur, if you think that something doesn’t work correctly please create a new issue and tell me exactly steps to reproduce it.
+If you think that something doesn’t work as expected, create a new issue with the steps to reproduce it.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=T-LmVy0EfNA"><img src="https://raw.githubusercontent.com/karliky/machinima-studio/master/resources/promo.gif"/></a>